Dtenwolde/SIMD-Batched-Bellman-Ford/README.md

 ## Experimental setup

 The number of vertices, edges and sources can be adjusted in `main.cpp`.
-The output of scalar, scalar + modified and vectorised are written to a csv file.
+The number of CPU cycles of scalar, scalar + modified and vectorised are written to a csv file.

 ## Output correctness